LSSTDESC/SLTimer/README.md

 Time delay measurement from LSST light curves.

-In the first instance (DC1), SLTimer will be a simple python class for calling community-developed time delay estimation algorithms, to enable early testing of DM-produced light curves in the [Twinkles project](https://github.com/DarkEnergyScienceCollaboration/Twinkles).
+In the first instance (DC1), SLTimer will be a simple python class for calling community-developed time delay estimation algorithms, to enable early testing of DM-produced light curves in the [Twinkles project](https://github.com/DarkEnergyScienceCollaboration/Twinkles), and to check the Evil Team's simulated light curves in the [2nd Time Delay Challenge](http://timdelaychallenge.org).

 ## Demos